material-motion/material-motion/specifications/runtime/README.md

 > A Plan is an object representing **what you want something to do**.
 A Transaction aggregates requests for Plan-target associations.

-To answer the second question we introduce two more types: the **_Executor_** and the **_Scheduler_**.
+To answer the second question we introduce two more types: the **_Performer_** and the **_Scheduler_**.

-> An Executor's sole responsibility is to fulfill the contract defined by one or more Plans.
-A Scheduler is the entity that creates Executors.
+> An Performer's sole responsibility is to fulfill the contract defined by one or more Plans.
+A Scheduler is the entity that creates Performers.

 Here's how these objects fit together:

 1. Plans are added to Transactions.
 2. Transactions are committed to a Scheduler.
-3. Schedulers create Executors.
+3. Schedulers create Performers.

 In visual form: